jundalisay/sp/content/en/research/yogananda/autobiography/chapter-44.md

 (Gandhi himself signed this page on the following day, giving the date also-August 27, 1935.)

 Two hours after our arrival my companions and I were summoned to lunch.
 The Mahatma was already seated under the arcade of the ashram porch, across the courtyard from his study.

-About twenty-five barefooted satyagrahis were squatting before brass cups and plates.
+About 25 barefooted satyagrahis were squatting before brass cups and plates.
 A community chorus of prayer; then a meal served from large brass pots containing chapatis (whole-wheat unleavened bread) sprinkled with ghee; talsari (boiled and diced vegetables), and a lemon jam.

 The Mahatma ate chapatis, boiled beets, some raw vegetables, and oranges.
 On the side of his plate was a large lump of very bitter neem leaves, a notable blood cleanser.
 With his spoon he separated a portion and placed it on my dish.
 I bolted it down with water, remembering childhood days when Mother had forced me to swallow the disagreeable dose.
 Gandhi, however, bit by bit was eating the neem paste with as much relish as if it had been a delicious sweetmeat.